 The Legislature altered the OJCC budget for Fiscal Year 2013, which began July 1, 2012.
 In all, five positions were eliminated from the OJCC budget (from 182 total positions to 177).
 One of these positions was a Judge of Compensation Claims.
 Because Governor Scott had previously decided not to reappoint the Judge in District MEL, the OJCC elected not to fill that position in order to accommodate the judicial position cut.
 Accommodating the four mediator position cuts was more difficult.
 Two mediators, Charlotte Hill (WPB) and Patrick Murphy (TPA) retired in the second half of Fiscal Year 2012, and these two positions were not filled following their departures.
 Two further cuts were nonetheless required to fulfill the budget changes.
 A mediation position was eliminated in District FTL, as was the mediation position in District LKL.
 Because of the geographic location of LKL, the OJCC has been able to effectively split a mediator position between District SPT and LKL.
-Mediator Rob Arthur is now splitting his time between Lakeland and St. Petersburg.
+Mediator Rob Arthur is now sharing his time between Lakeland and St. Petersburg.
 In the midst of rearranging the mediation positions, Judge Remsnyder requested transfer from St. Petersburg to the vacant District MEL, which was approved.
 This reduced the two-Judge/two-mediator office in SPT to a one-judge office, which further facilitated Mr. Arthur's service in LKL.

-Much of the three-mediator workload in District WPB has been absorbed by the two remaining mediators, Iris DiGennaro and Larry Langer.
-Mediators in four Districts have begun regular performance of mediation duties in WPB in support of the vacancy necessitated there by the budget cuts.
-Mediators from PEN, PMC, TLH and GNS are performing regular telephonic mediations in WPB to accommodate the volume that mediators Digennaro and Langer cannot comfortably absorb.
+Much of the 2012 three-mediator workload in District WPB was absorbed by the two remaining mediators, Iris DiGennaro and Larry Langer.
+In 2013, both of these positions were filled with new mediators, Michael Imber was a new hire and Bethany Valliere was a transfer from District MIA.
+They continue to handle the significant portion of the threejudge mediation load.
+Mediators in four other Districts continue to regularly perform mediation duties in WPB in support of the vacancy necessitated there by the budget cuts.
+Mediators from GNS (Suskin), PEN (Hardy), PMC (Oramas), and TLH (Bisbee) are performing regular telephonic mediations in WPB to accommodate the volume that mediators Imber and Valliere cannot effectively absorb.
+The figures herein for these four mediators Bisbee (TLH).
+Hardy (PEN), Oramas (PMC) and Suskin (GNS) include the mediations that each conducted telephonically for district WPB.
+4